- 1 1/2 cups all-purpose flour

 |what they should have looked like: took a picture of the book|

-After an online search I found this on Nigella's website: it says that a UK large egg is a US x-large egg.
+After an online search I found this on Nigella's website (page has since been removed): it says that a UK large egg is a US x-large egg.
 So, for my cupcake recipe that calls for 3 large eggs I used 3 x-large eggs.
 That explains it!
 Well, the problem was solved just not in time for Mini-Baker’s birthday.
 Now I know when using US recipes to be more aware.
 However not all was lost!
 See my next following post on Puppy Chow!

 note: I found this image of Cookie Monster online and just printed it out.
 Cut circles out of blue paper and taped them on to colored craft sticks.
 Then glued Cookie Monster's image on top!